 Noise & Vibration Management

-Section 61 of The Control of Pollution Act 1974 set outs the recognised structure for managing and controlling noise and vibration from major Demolition and Construction sites.
-ANC Member companies can provide the necessary services and technical support to engage with the relevant authorities and in the preparation of noise and vibration predictions as part of a formal Section 61 agreement or in order to inform best practicable means as part of a Noise & Vibration Management Plan.
+Section 61 of The Control of Pollution Act 1974 sets out the recognised structure for managing and controlling noise and vibration from major demolition and construction sites.
+ANC Member companies can provide the necessary services and technical support to engage with the relevant authorities and in the preparation of noise and vibration predictions, as part of a formal Section 61 agreement, or in order to inform best practicable means as part of a Noise and Vibration Management Plan.